Easy Pumpkin Gingerbread

 - Bake loaf at 350° F for 50 to 60 minutes.
 Let it cool in the pan for 10 minutes before removing it from the pan to cool completely.

-Yes, let the loaf cool completely.
-Wrap it in plastic wrap and aluminum foil.
-Store in the freezer for up to 2 months.
-Defrost in the refrigerator overnight before bringing to room temperature and serving.
+Freeze the bread for up to 2 months.
+Let the loaf cool completely, then wrap it in plastic wrap and aluminum foil.
+Store in the freezer.
+Defrost in the refrigerator before bringing to room temperature and serving.